 These crumb-top carrot cake muffins are highly rated by Frosting & Fettuccine readers, and it’s easy to see why!
-Incredibly moist and tender, they’re also quick to bake — just 35 minutes.
+Incredibly moist and tender, they’re also super easy to make and look bakery worthy.
 The cinnamon-sugar crumb topping delivers a great crunch with every bite.
 Finish with a silky, homemade cream cheese glaze (optional).
-Recipe yields 18 muffins.
+Recipe yields 12 muffins.

 These carrot cake muffins are bursting with different textures and flavors.
 The cake is soft and moist, even with the addition of shredded carrots.
 Then we have the crunchy, sweet topping.
 Finally, to take it over the top, these carrot muffins are drizzled with a homemade tangy cream cheese glaze.